 Travelling for Work – quick overview

-In this post I share the dark side of travelling for work.
-You will learn five downsides to regular work travel.
+In this article I share some of the dark sides of travelling for work on a regular basis.
+Specifically, readers will learn five downsides to regular work travel.
 Here’s a quick summary, before we dig in:

 - You are alone a lot